linuxboot/heads-wiki/About/Keys.md

-Indeed, the PCRs measurements used to seal the Disk Unlock Key in TPM NV memory cannot unseal that secret, even with a good TPM Disk Unlock Key passphrase, while HOTP/TOTP should not be able to unseal either.
+Indeed, the PCRs measurements used to seal the Disk Unlock Key in TPM NV memory cannot unseal that secret, even with a good TPM Disk Unlock Key passphrase, while HOTP/TOTP should not be able to unseal either — but only when the PCRs in the shared seal policy (0,1,2,3,4,7) differ.
+A change confined to PCR 5 or PCR 6 breaks only the Disk Unlock Key, not HOTP/TOTP.

 Unseal can also fail due to TPM Dictionary Attack Lockout after too many failed authentication attempts.
 On TPM 2, Heads enforces a 10-try limit with 1-hour